PauliusVindzigelskis/NGSPopoverView/README.md

 # README #

-Simple popover view to show any kind of content which is subclass of UIView
+Universal simple popover view to show any kind of content which is subclass of UIView.
+Works in both - iPhone and iPad.
+Easy customizable.

+## FAQ ##

-## How do I get set up? ##
+* How do I get set up?

-* Just import NGSPopoverView .h and .m files
+Just import NGSPopoverView .h and .m files.

+* How to change color of it from white to whatever I need?
+Use tintColor.
+Default is white.

 ## Samples ##